 However, try to use the Google Docs for iOS app, as I am doing to write this review, and the experience becomes way more frustrating.
-The pointer doesn’t change shape any more, it’s not even visible until you double click on the page to start writing and, most importantly, selecting and copying (or hyperlinking) a portion of text is a very frustrating experience that requires multiple attempts.
+The pointer doesn’t change shape any more, it’s not even visible until you double click on the page to start writing and, most importantly, selecting and copying (or hyperlinking) a portion of the text is a very frustrating experience that requires multiple attempts.

 The solution is to delete the app and use the web version of Google Docs from inside Safari.
 It offers much better pointer support, the double and triple click correctly selects words and entire sentences, and everything is high fidelity just like in macOS.

 In another situation, switching from Facebook Messenger for iOS to another app and back caused the keyboard to stop working inside Messenger.
 I had to kill Messenger and relaunch it to have the keyboard work again.

 Hopefully, this is a temporary problem.
 Should this keyboard become as popular among iPad professional users as I expect it to be, Google and other players will have all incentives to improve their native app support quickly.